Machine learning based energy-free structure predictions of molecules (closed and open-shell), transition states, and solids: Methods

 Due to numerical efficiency, however, in practice we have simply relied on repeated Cholesky decomposition as implemented in QMLcode~\cite{christensen_qml_2017}.

 To relate the molecular representations via a similarity measure, a kernel function $k$ has to be chosen, as for example,

-Equations \ref{eq:laplacian} and \ref{eq:gauss} represent Laplacian and Gaussian kernel functions, respectively, a standard choice in KRR based QML.[Assessment and validation of machine learning methods for predicting molecular atomization energies] While index-dependent representations can benefit from Wasserstein norms~\cite{caylak_wasserstein_2020}, we enforce index invariance by sorting (see below), and have therefore only used either L1 or L2 norm.
+Equations \ref{eq:laplacian} and \ref{eq:gauss} represent Laplacian and Gaussian kernel functions, respectively, a standard choice in KRR based QML.\cite{Hansen2013} While index-dependent representations can benefit from Wasserstein norms~\cite{caylak_wasserstein_2020}, we enforce index invariance by sorting (see below), and have therefore only used either L1 or L2 norm.

 We optimize the hyperparameters $\sigma$, $\lambda$ with different choices of kernel function (Gaussian or Laplacian) and representation by using a grid-search and nested five-fold cross-validation.
 The performance of all models has been tracked in terms of mean-absolute-error (MAE) of all distances, as well as root-mean-square-deviation RMSD.\cite{kromann_calculate_nodate, kabsch_solution_1976, walker_estimating_1991} To assess the generalizing capability of G2S for various representations, kernels, and data-sets the test error has been recorded in terms of training set size $N$.
 The relationship between the test error of a machine learning method in dependence of training set size $N$, a.k.a.~learning curve, is known to be linearly decaying on a logarithmic scale,\cite{cortes_learning_1994} which facilitates assessment of learning efficiency and predictive power.